 In making her “Be Happy” card, Terra used a few pieces from previous months papers.
 She cuts a 4.25″ x 5.5″ block from the lemonade stand patterned paper and adhered to an A2 card base.
 Then, she used cut file from the Silhouette design store to cut out a stitched frame in Kraft card stock and a glass (light blue card stock and yellow polka dot paper from the March kit).

 She assembled the glass and placed it in the lower-left corner of the card, sitting on the stitched frame.
 Next, she adorned it with lemons along with the “be happy” banner, both from the July 2019 kit.

 11. You’re my main squeeze

-Get to see more of Terra's awesome cards and layout inspirations on her Instagram!
+Get to see more of Terra’s awesome cards and layouts on her Instagram!

 The next set of creative cards are from Rosa Kelly!

 12. Ice Cream Cone

 Rosa started making this card with a piece of cardstock of 7 ¼”x 10”.
 She folded it in half to make the base.
 Then she covered the card with paper from our August collection.
 She also added a 4 ¼”x 6 ½” white piece of cardstock on the top of the design paper.
 Next, she cut a cone shape using the beautiful paper in the August kit and added the buttons from our upgrades to make the ice cream.
 Delicious!